jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/8 - Sandbox.md

 ## Foreword

 My oldest child enlisted in a beginner Spanish class.
 It wasn't long before the teacher suspected Spanish was his mother tongue.
-To test him, she briefly showed him words of colors typed in a different color.
-So "blue" was typed in red ink, for example.
+To test him, she briefly showed him words of colors typed in a different color; for example "blue" was typed in red ink.
 My son then had to say the color each word was written in.

 Here's an example: